POL - 01.04.2 Sexual Misconduct, Interpersonal Violence, and Discrimination Policy

 14. Education and Prevention Programs

-The University is committed to offering educational programs to promote awareness and prevention of sexual harassment.
+The University is committed to offering educational programs to promote awareness and prevention of Sex Discrimination.
 Educational programs will include information on the University’s policies and procedures; prohibited conduct; discussion of relevant definitions, including consent; resources and reporting options, and information about risk reduction.
 Incoming first year students and new employees will receive primary prevention and awareness programming as part of their orientation.
 Returning students and employees will also have ongoing opportunities for training and education.

 15. Annual Review

 This Policy is maintained by the Chancellor’s Office.
 The Policy will be reviewed annually by the Title IX Coordinator with the assistance of an advisory group.
 The annual review will capture evolving legal requirements, updated support and resources available, and assess the effectiveness of the Policy in the NCCU community.
 The review will include members of the NCCU community to provide feedback to be updated in the policy as well.
-Annually, the Title IX Coordinator will create a report regarding the persons affected by sexual harassment and the effectiveness of the Policy throughout campus.
+Annually, the Title IX Coordinator will create a report regarding the persons affected by Sex Discrimination and the effectiveness of the Policy throughout campus.

 Appendix A